eclipse-arrowhead/core-java-spring/documentation/qos_monitor/sdd/qos_monitor_sdd.md

 The QoS Monitor consumes the following service:
 * QueryAll private service from the ServiceRegistry core system

-In case the QoS Monitor started with the DefaultExternal or the OrchestretedExternal stategy, it consumes the "qos-icmp-ping" service.
+In case the QoS Monitor started with the DefaultExternal or the OrchestratedExternal strategy, it consumes the "qos-icmp-ping" service.

 The "qos-icmp-ping" service is a composit service consisting of a request-response interaction followed by a sequence of events.